MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-OneDrive-Migration-Guide.md

 ### Make the switch!
-The following articles will help your users “make the switch” from My Sites to OneDrive.
+The following articles will help your users "make the switch" from My Sites to OneDrive.
 The topics show how you used to do common tasks in OneDrive.
 - [Upload files to OneDrive](https://support.office.com/article/a5710114-6aeb-4bf5-a336-dffa7cc0b77a)
 - [Manage folders in OneDrive](https://support.office.com/article/20d7bb65-425a-4209-9b71-4cad046cfdc8)
 - [Collaborate in OneDrive](https://support.office.com/article/d8a2a19a-e306-4ca5-9b00-19b0e96890d6)